KDE/audiotube/README.md

 YouTube uses webp images for the cover art, so you will need to install qtimageformats.

+The default QtMultimedia ffmpeg backend is not able to continuously stream from YouTube, so AudioTube requires the gstreamer backend.

 # Troubleshooting

 AudioTube only needs Python 3.
 If cmake still selects Python 2, you can pass `-DPYTHON_EXECUTABLE=/usr/bin/python3` to correct that.